 - Toolkit – clever apps and free training that can make your study life easier

 Wherever you are in the world, you’ll feel part of our very special Aberdeen learning community.

 Where this will take you

 We welcome students from around the world.

-See the minimum entry requirements above.
+See our minimum entry requirements above.
 If you do not have qualifications from the UK, check equivalent qualifications for your country.

 You will need to make your own transport, accommodation and visa arrangements to study with us on campus here in Aberdeen.
 If you have a visa query, email email@example.com for advice.

 English language requirements